 Supplying consumer goods

-Goods are split in two categories: consumer goods and not consumer goods.
+Goods are split in 2 categories:

 Defining a safe product

 A safe product is a product that does not present any unnecessary risk to the person using it as long as it is used in a normal way.

 The following will be taken into account (among other things):

 - the packaging, all accompanying instructions and any other labelling